 You can leave a frozen shoulder untreated, but the pain and stiffness can remain for up to many years troubling you every day.
 A combination of the treatments can speed up your recovery.
 But before that visiting an expert Homeopath at any Welling Clinics branch or chatting with one of our consultants online is necessary to get the right assessment and to know if you can be helped by our specially formulated treatment for Frozen Shoulder.

-Homeopathic Medicine for Frozen Shoulder
+Homeopathic Remedies for Frozen Shoulder

 Call +91 8080 850 950 to book an appointment or to consult and order online.
 Consult our specialists today for a detailed evaluation and to start your customized Homeopathy treatment for frozen shoulder.